triggermesh/docs/docs/sources/mongodb.md

 # MongoDB Source

-Watches a MongoDB collection for changes and triggers events.
+Consumes change events from a MongoDB collection.

 With `tmctl`: